Ananya-Bharti/AI-Intrusion-Detection-System/README.md

 4. **Lets you switch between 4 different ML models** to compare their behavior
 5. **Fires real-time alerts** whenever a threat is detected

-You don't pre-select what attack to inject — the models figure it out themselves.
+No need to pre-select what attack to inject, the ML models classify it themselves.

 ---